Climate change is a human rights issue. It will be a matter of life and death for

 cities in July and August 2019, travelling only by train and bus (staying grounded;

-my return flight to Europe will presumably be my last ever).
-My presentation
+my return flight to Europe was presumably be my last ever).
+My

-is based on a manuscript that is currently under review.
+presentation was based on a manuscript that is under review with Frontiers in Environmental Psychology.

-All talks are open to the public and everyone is welcome.
-The talks will last for about 45 minutes followed by
+All talks were open to the public and lasted for about 45 minutes followed by

 questions.
-I thank the organisers at each location for making these
+I thank the organisers at each location for their trust and support.

 Time: Monday 15 July, 1 pm